-As a 501c(4), Animal Hope in Legislation uses its time and resources to affect change, pushing for animal reform and specific animal welfare social justice issues.
-We work at the local, state and federal level to create real change for animals.
+As a 501c(4), we use our resources to affect policy change, pushing for animal welfare reform at the local, state and federal levels.

-Makes the Eating of Dogs and Cats illegal in the United States
+Prohibiting the consumption of Dogs and Cats in the United States

-The Dog and Cat Meat Trade Prohibition Act of 2017 is a Federal bill that would ban the shipping, transporting, moving, delivering, receiving, possessing, purchasing, selling, or donating of a cat or dog for slaughtering for human consumption.
+In December of 2018 The Dog and Cat Meat Trade Prohibition Act was signed into law as part of the Farm Bill.
+This was AHL’s first legislative victory.
+This Act bans the shipping, transporting, moving, delivering, receiving, possessing, purchasing, selling, or donating of a cat or dog for slaughtering for human consumption.

 The Los Angeles City Fur Ban

-Bans the Sale and manufacture of fur in Los ANgeles
+Bans the Sale and manufacture of fur Products in Los ANgeles

-Lobbying at both the federal and state level, Animal Hope in Legislation works directly with Congressional figures, Senators, and State Legislators.
-The change we strive to make not only impacts animals, but creates a framework that teaches the community and individuals how to be more compassionate.
+Animal Hope in Legislation works directly with Congressional figures, Senators, and State Legislators.
+The change we strive to make not only impacts animals, but creates a framework that teaches the communities how to be more compassionate.

-Legislation provides an outline for society, teaching us what is acceptable and what is not.
-While most of our work centers on animal welfare and their rights, we believe the more compassionate we are to animals, the more compassionate we become to ourselves and other people.
+Legislation provides an outline for society, teaching us what is acceptable.
+While most of our work centers on animal welfare, we believe that the more compassionate we are to animals, the more compassionate we become to ourselves and other people.

-As one of the country's fashion meccas, what happens in Los Angeles will set the tone for the rest of the United States.
-We believe Los Angeles is ready to go fur free, please take part in this stand.
+As a leader in progressive animal reform, what happens in California will set the tone for the rest of the United States.
+We believe California is ready to go fur free, please take part in this stand.

 It's at the heart of what we do on any level.
-Pushing to promote animal welfare legislation, advocating for change that works to protect animals, teaching people that individual lives do matter.
+Pushing to promote animal welfare legislation, advocating for change that works to protect animals.

 We partner with youth programs and schools, striving to make a difference.
 We believe that fostering a connection between children and animals will make a difference for the future of animal welfare.